yvelikova/axway-open-docs/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Describe the changes

-Enter a brief description of your changes here to communicate to the maintainers why we should accept this pull request.
+Enter a brief description of your changes here to communicate to the maintainers what you changed and why.

 ## Checklist for contributors